DanielePassabi/Uni_AML2021_QueryImagesCompetition/README.md

 - `data_augmentation.ipynb`, for creating new images from the original ones, by rotating, shifting and increasing/decreasing the brightness and the zoom;
 - model evaluation contains all the csv files with the results of various testing.
 In particular, it contains two interesting scripts: `model_evaluation.py` and `visual_model_evaluation.py`.

-**Model evaluation** passes throughall the csv files inside a folder and evaluates the accuracy of the model: for each query, the accuracy is 1 if there is at least one match in the top k results.
+**Model evaluation** passes through all the csv files inside a folder and evaluates the accuracy of the model: for each query, the accuracy is 1 if there is at least one match in the top k results.
 The algorithm provides this accuracy in terms of top 1, 3 and 10.
-Moreover, it returns a dataframe with the completely wrong matches in the top 10, so we can better understand the motivations underlying the model.
+Moreover, it returns a dataframe with the completely wrong matches in the top 10, so we can better understand in which images the model perform worse.

 _For instance, in some cases, the model confused two similar palaces because the garden in the query image was missing, while there was in the gallery)._